-Squirrels are a very common patient at The Wildlife Center of Venice, and most of the time they need our help.
+Squirrels are a very common patient at The Wildlife Center of Venice, and sometimes, they do need our help.
 Many times they are also brought to us because they were away from their parents.
 If you see an adult or baby squirrel that has been attacked by an animal, shows any signs of injury such as limping, bleeding or rough/wet fur, please call The Wildlife Center of Venice.

 Fun facts: Squirrels bury their food and lose about 25% of the nuts and seeds that they bury due to thievery from other squirrels or animals.
 They will often dig a hole, pretend to bury something and cover it up to throw them off.
 Many of the seeds that they forget about eventually end up growing into trees.
 Pretty cool!!